Research Classes for Legal Practice in First-Year Curriculum

 Library Training for Faculty Research Assistants

-The same content will be covered in all three sessions.
-The February 9 Zoom session will be recorded, with the recording available to all registrants.
-We are happy to set up accommodations to support participation in this training.
+The same material will be covered in both sessions.
+The virtual session will be recorded, with the recording available to all registrants.